<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 According to This Old House, Americans spend $15 billion per year on household appliances.

 So, what happened to buying appliances once and holding onto them for life?
-There must be something driving Americans to replace appliances more rapidly than in the “good old days”.
+Something must be driving Americans to replace appliances more rapidly than in the “good old days”.
 Actually, I think there are a lot of factors involved.

 Americans are on the Move